yoshiodeveloper/magicnumber/README.md

 **Note**: The PYTHONPATH must be set with the project directory.
 Do not use "/home/user/magicnumber/magicnumber" as this one is the source.

-Now your enviroment is ready.
+Now your environment is ready.
 You can run the "/bin" scripts or the tests (see above).

 If you want to leave the virtualenv run "deactivate".